Jozef Roháč: Assassinations of Róbert Holub and Štefan Fabián

-Róber Holub was a young mafia boss from Košice with contacts in the Slovak Information Service.
+Róbert Holub was a young mafia boss from Košice with contacts in the Slovak Information Service.
 He was active in the whole region of Eastern Slovakia.
 It is generally believed that the boss of all Slovak bosses Mikuláš Černák was contacted by some of his associates from the region who wanted to seize Holub's lucrative businesses and paid for his assassination. Černák planned to replace Holub with his underboss Karol Kolárik, whom he deemed more loyal.
 The first attempt to assassinate Holub in the spring of 1997 failed after a group of Černák's armed henchmen got caught by the police while leaving their house to do the job.
 Following this failure, two mafia hitmen were hired to pose as police officers to lure Holub out of his house and murder him.
 On their way to Holub's residence, the two noticed a car they thought was following them and decided to abort the operation.
-The third attempt was carried out on September 22, 1997 by Roháč.
+The third attempt was carried out on September 22, 1997, by Roháč.
 He was a pillion passenger on a motorcycle ridden by Alojz Kromka that approached Holub at a gas station in Košice.
 Roháč pulled out his Škorpion submachine gun, aimed at Holub but the gun jammed.
 They escaped but Holub recognized Kromka because the two shared passion for motorcycles and occasionally rode together in the past.
 His gang failed to find him so they kidnapped his brother Ján and tortured him.
 Ján did not know about his brother's whereabouts nor was involved in any of his illegal activities.
 After the unsuccessful interrogation Holub's associate Štefan Fabián shot Ján dead.

 Černák was growing impatient and decided to set a trap.
 He invited Holub to Bratislava claiming he would provide him Alojz Kromka's whereabouts.
-Holub arrived at hotel Danube on September 24, 1997 and in the evening entered the hotel bar to meet Černák.
+Holub arrived at hotel Danube on September 24, 1997, and in the evening entered the hotel bar to meet Černák.
 He was seated at one table with Černák and Fabián.
 All but one of Holub's bodyguards remained outside in their cars and the only one who entered the bar together with Holub and Fabián was quietly taken aside by Černák's people.
 Several minutes later masked Roháč entered the bar and started shooting at Holub and Fabián from a semi-automatic pistol.
 Fabián dropped dead on the spot, but Holub survived despite being hit 4 times.
 Roháč and the other Černák's gang members present at the scene threw their guns in one of the flower pots in front of the hotel and fled.
 Holub was rushed to Kramáre hospital where doctors saved his life.
 On October 5 masked Roháč used a ladder to climb up the roof of the hospital.
 He then walked closer to Holub's room and started shooting at him through the window.
 Holub died after being hit 4 times in his head. Černák later confessed to organizing the murder.